ElementsProject/lightning/doc/lightning-multifundchannel.7.md

 There must be at least one entry in *destinations*;
 it cannot be an empty array.

-*feerate* is an optional feerate used for the opening transaction and, if *commitment\_feerate* is not set, as the initial feerate for commitment and HTLC transactions.
-It can be one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd's internal
+*feerate* is an optional feerate used for the opening transaction, and if *commitment\_feerate* is not set, as initial feerate for commitment and HTLC transactions.
+See NOTES in lightning-feerates(7) for possible values.
+The default is *normal*.
-estimates: *normal* is the default.

-Otherwise, *feerate* is a number, with an optional suffix: *perkw* means the number is interpreted as satoshi-per-kilosipa (weight), and *perkb* means it is interpreted bitcoind-style as satoshi-per-kilobyte.
-Omitting the suffix is equivalent to *perkb*.

 *minconf* specifies the minimum number of confirmations that used outputs should have.
 Default is 1.